When designing a chatbot test strategy from scratch, there are often requirements like:

 This means that before running a test case, the variables are filled from the scripting memory files you defined upfront, therefore replacing those variables with concrete chatbot names and brand names for doing the assertions.

-Select the chatbot
+2. Select the Chatbot

-Select the Shared Convos Test Set and the brand-specific PARAMS BRAND-1 Test Set
+3. Select the Shared Convos Test Set and the brand-specific PARAMS BRAND-1 Test Set

-In the Advanced section, it is now possible to overwrite the capabilities from the chatbot with the environment-specific settings.
-You can find the name of the capability (the basic configuration items for the Botium Connectors) either in the connector documentation, or in the Advanced Mode of the Chatbot connector settings.
+Tip: You can find the name of the capability (the basic configuration items for the Botium Connectors) either in the connector documentation, or in the Advanced Mode of the Chatbot connector settings.

-workspace ID to connect it to a different workspace.
-Repeat the above steps for the other
+In this case, we have to overwrite the IBM Watson Assistant workspace ID to connect it to a different workspace.
+Repeat the above steps for the other brands and environments, and name the Test Projects accordingly (BRAND-2 TEST, BRAND-1 PROD, ...).

 Everything is ready now for running your brand- and environment-specific test cases.